MTGVim/github-mentions-plus/README.md

 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the extension directory
 5. Click the extension icon to configure your data source
-6. Start using @mentions on GitHub!
+6. Start using @@mentions on GitHub!
 7. The extension will be installed and active on GitHub pages

 ### For Users